 Firstly congratulations on beginning your journey towards becoming a parent, whether you are already pregnant or you are planning a pregnancy, it is a very exciting time.

-Since becoming an Obstetrician I have delivered more than 2000 babies and my philosophy continues to be based on personal care for you and your baby.
+Since becoming an Obstetrician I have delivered close to 3000 babies and my philosophy continues to be based on personal care for you and your baby.
 This means you have my individual attention throughout your pregnancy, including all antenatal appointments.

 Personal care also extends to after hours help as we know that issues or queries during a pregnancy happen at anytime.
 At your first visit you will be given my personal mobile number for any emergency or queries you have after hours.

 Most pregnant women will have about 13 appointments during their pregnancy.
 These will be booked at a convenient time for you, where possible, right up until the birth of your baby.